 We also use sustainable sources for our fish, ensuring that the population won’t be degraded so it will be available for many years to come.

-We offer four different kinds of Omega-3 supplements, our standard version of Omega 3/DHA Fish Oiland mini version, which offers high levels of DHA, Omega 3/DHA Fish Oil Premium, which also includes lycopene extract and astaxanthin for added skin health and age-defying, and Omega 3/QH Ultra, featuring all the ingredients in our first two versions along with Kaneka QH, a potent form of CoQ10 for cell health and energy.
+We offer four different kinds of Omega-3 supplements, our Omega 3/DHA Fish Oil is our base fish oil blend which offers high levels of DHA, Omega 3/DHA Children's in mini gels for ease of swallowing, Omega 3/DHA Fish Oil Premium, which also includes lycopene extract and astaxanthin for added skin health and age-defying, and Omega 3/QH Ultra, featuring all the ingredients in our first two versions along with Kaneka QH, a potent form of CoQ10 for cell health and energy.

 Other brain boosters